tooljump/tooljump/docs/docs/server-architecture.md

 sidebar_label: (2/2) Server Architecture
 ---

-# Tooljump Server Architecture
+# ToolJump Server Architecture

-The Tooljump Server is the core orchestration engine that processes integration requests, executes workflows, and manages the entire integration ecosystem.
+The ToolJump Server is the core orchestration engine that processes integration requests, executes workflows, and manages the entire integration ecosystem.

 The server is responsible with:
-* processes the requests from the Tooljump Chrome extension via HTTP
+* processes the requests from the ToolJump Chrome extension via HTTP
 * loads all integration and is responsible for deciding which one runs for a given context
 * runs the integrations in an isolated manner
 * manages secrets required for connecting to external tools from integrations
 * caches results of integrations for performance reasons
 * responsible for authentication

-As every company runs their services in their own way, the Tooljump server was designed to be extremely flexible and extensible.
+As every company runs their services in their own way, the ToolJump server was designed to be extremely flexible and extensible.

 If you need help setting up ToolJump in your organisation with the help of the ToolJump authors, you can reach out [here](./docs/implement).